alextb-ster3538/Layoffs-Data-Cleaning-MySQL-EDA-Tableau-Dashboard/Layoffs_README.md

 ---

-This project analyzes global tech layoffs using a full end‑to‑end analytics workflow:
+This project analyzes global layoffs using a full end‑to‑end analytics workflow:
 MySQL data cleaning → SQL & Python EDA → Tableau visualization.
 The goal was to transform a messy real‑world dataset into a clean, analysis‑ready table, uncover meaningful trends, and present insights through interactive visualizations.
 This project demonstrates practical data cleaning, analytical thinking, and dashboard‑building skills aligned with real business use cases.